Callosobruchus chinensis: Death feigning

-C. chinensis shows has death feigning behavior as an anti-predatory technique.
-During this behavior, under certain stimulus that startles the insect, the beetle will roll onto its back and curl its legs up.
-This is likely to be used in order to dissuade parasitoid wasps from preying on the beetle.
+C. chinensis shows death feigning behavior as an anti-predatory technique.
+Certain stimuli will startle the beetle, and it will roll onto its back and curl its legs up.
+This is likely used in order to dissuade parasitoid wasps from preying on the beetle.

 Temperature has been shown to alter this behavior in adult beetles.
 As temperatures rise, this behavior becomes less common.
-A larger body size also has a decline in thanatosis.
+A larger body size also shows a decline in thanatosis.